hermnchn/blog/README.md

 - 📫 How to reach me either on Linkedin or Twitter.

 Status: Finish moving and close to being done unpacking my stuff.
 Reorganizing everything atm.
 Might check out a few bootcamps for fun.
 Meetup turn out pretty decent.
 Guess it's time to start again.
 So much going on; a bit hard to keep up.
+It's Thanksgiving week.
+Everyone is running around getting ready for a feast.

 Project(s): Re-evaluating everything I done so far.